derkbreeze/PEOT/README.md

 ## Training

-`python train.py -s -lc 1e-4 d Breakfast`
+`python train.py -s -lc 1e-4 d Breakfast` for `deterministic embeddings` on Breakfast

-for `non probabilistic` version of Breakfast dataset

-`python train.py -pr -s -lc 1e-4 -d Breakfast`
+`python train.py -pr -s -lc 1e-4 -d Breakfast` for `probabilistic embeddings` on Breakfast

-for `probabilistic` version of Breakfast dataset

 ## Inference
-`python test.py`
+`python test.py` for normal evaluation

-and `python test.py -v` if you want to visualize segmentations.
+or `python test.py -v` for normal evaluation, along with generating segmentation visualizations.

 If you have any questions using this code, please open an issue.
 I'll respond ASAP.